 - Transportation to medical and therapy appointments, in-and-out of Ozaukee County.

 Who can Interfaith Caregivers help?

-Interfaith helps any senior, including those with limited mobility, living in Ozaukee County, regardless of race, religious belief, sexual orientation, gender identity or economic status.
+Interfaith helps any senior and individuals with disabilities living in Ozaukee County, regardless of race, religious belief, sexual orientation, gender identity or economic status.
 You do not have to be a member of a faith community to receive service.